federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

   #     (default: world_base).
   #
   # Returns:
-  #   A zoomed-in map of Asia with a scatter plot of country co-productions
+  #   A zoomed-in world area with a scatter plot of country co-productions
   #   based on the conditions imposed in the supplied data frame.
   #
   plt <- area +